Gina Tolleson

 Gina Marie Tolleson (born March 26, 1969) is an American model and beauty queen who was crowned Miss World America 1990 and also Miss World 1990.
+She was the second American to win the Miss World title, after Marjorie Wallace in 1973.

 Miss World 1990

 Gina won the title of Miss South Carolina USA 1990 and was the first runner-up at Miss USA 1990.
 She went on to win the Miss World beauty pageant in 1990, representing the United States.
 Gina was coached by C.B.
 Mathis of CB's Limited in Lancaster, SC.
 During her reign, she traveled to over twenty countries including United Kingdom, Germany, Canada, Dominican Republic, South Africa, Poland, Belize, El Salvador, Guatemala and throughout the United States.

 Personal life

 Gina married the late Canadian-American actor Alan Thicke (Growing Pains) on August 13, 1994, and divorced him on September 29, 1999.
 She has a son with Thicke named Carter William.
 She has two other children born 2005 and 2006, with her second husband Christian Wiesenthal.